knative/docs/docs/eventing/getting-started.md

 ### Create Event Consumers

 These components receive the events sent by event producers (you'll create those a little later).
-You'll create two event consumers, `foo` and `bar`.
+You'll create two event consumers, `foo` and `bar`, so that you can see how to selectively send events to distinct event consumers later.

 *Note: These steps may change, as the current steps in the Hello Word Eventing Solution don't seem to work.
 Will ask for engineer input here.
 This is a workaround for now*